madvorak/lean4-tactics/README.md

 | <code>∧</code>&ensp; (and)            | <code>constructor</code>                | <code>cases *expr* with</code> <br><code>  \| intro *new_name* *new_name* => ...</code>                                |
 | <code>∨</code>&ensp; (or)             | <code>left</code> or <code>right</code> | <code>cases *expr* with</code> <br><code>  \| inl *new_name* => ...</code> <br><code>  \| inr *new_name* => ...</code> |
 | <code>¬</code>&ensp; (not)            | <code>intro *new_name*</code>           | <code>apply *expr*</code> or <code>specialize *name* *expr*</code>                                                     |

+In the left-hand column of the following table, the parts in brackets are optional.
+The effect of these parts is also in brackets in the right-hand column.